Children & Youth

 Members $635; Non-Members $690

-Zemach is a recreational, drop-off, program geared towards children, teens and young adults on the autism spectrum or with related developmental disabilities.
+UP on Sundays is a drop-off program geared towards children, teens and young adults on the autism spectrum or with related developmental disabilities.
 Younger participants engage in entertaining, engaging and intentional programming that encourages each participant to learn new skills, build self-confidence, enhance social skills and increase self-awareness and emotional expression.
 For older participants, we cultivate peer-to-peer relationships, create social justice experiences, and work on pre-vocational and life skills, where each participant practices the necessary skill sets that encourage them to reach their most independent potentials.

 Ages 14 to 25